Independent digital media in Cuba: ADN Cuba

 ADN Cuba, meaning "Cuba's DNA", is a Spanish website and Facebook page which contains daily videos and blogs contributed by Cuban citizen journalists, activists, artists and cultural creatives living in Cuba.
 Designed to give independent Cuban cultural creatives an outlet to highlight Cuba's diversity.
 It was founded in 2017 with the aim of showing Cuba's diversity and serves as a portal and platform for video documentaries work on LGBT issues, human rights, economy, race, and entrepreneurship..
 In 2020, The Guardian reported that ADN Cuba had received a $410,710 grant from the US government organisation USAID and that the US spends $20m annually on anti-government media and "democracy promotion" programmes, which critics describe as "regime change" programmes.

 According to the committee to Protect Journalists, on 5 July 2019 ADN Cuba said that it had been told by readers that it was blocked in Cuba.
 The blocking coincided with the publication of Decree 370.
 ADN Cuba said in a statement that the Cuban government was trying to make independent media such as ADN Cuba and others on the blacklist self-censor and violate journalistic values in favor of echoing the propaganda of the Communist Party that still rules Cuba.
 It has also said that Cuban laws which prohibited Cubans from "disseminating information contrary to social interest" breached an individual's "right to freedom of opinion and expression".

+In 2020, The Guardian reported that ADN Cuba had received a $410,710 grant from the US government organisation USAID and that the US spends $20m annually on anti-government media and "democracy promotion" programmes, which critics describe as "regime change" programmes.